LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 To further refine the magnet's homogeneity, optimisation techniques are employed by adjusting the radius of the Halbach ring along the length of the magnet.
 The deliberate choice of smaller magnets, as opposed to other Halbach designs, serves to compensate for inherent manufacturing imperfections in each individual magnet.
 This strategic decision not only mitigates structural demands on the magnet housing in terms of strength and weight but also augments safety throughout the construction process.

-**Magnet Characerisation**
+**Magnet Characterisation**

 The shimming process described describes how, after the field magnet has been set up, if the homogeneous magnetic flux densities are not sufficient, these can be adjusted manually by means of adjustments to the setup or, if the hardware allows it, by software.
 In addition, the causes that cause the inhomogeneity, the output permanent magnet, are also known.
-As a result, there is the possibility of using the shimming process or checking the permanent magnets used in advance before they are used in a Hallbach configuration.
+As a result, there is the possibility of using the shimming process or checking the permanent magnets used in advance before they are used in a Halbach configuration.

 In order to measure the magnets individually, there are already implementations that use different measurement methods to determine the field strength of individual magnets and individual measuring points are recorded.
 This data is then evaluated in separate software [@Wickenbrock_2021].